sethsandaru/sethsandaru/README.md

 Hello mate,

 My name is **Seth Phat**, nice to meet you.
-Currently a Senior Rockstar Engineer and loves to level-up awesome products.
+Currently a Senior Rockstar Engineer who loves to level-up awesome products.

 People know me as a super funny, friendly, optimistic, and energetic guy who really loves Technology & Programming since my high school years.
 I'm a continuous learner, team-player.

 I'm living & working in HCMC, Vietnam.
 I have built (and building) a lot of awesome products and libraries.
 Still continue doing so in full throttle 🏃‍♂️

 Want to know a secret?
-The first-ever programming language I learned was **Lua** (from 2009 - when I was a 9th-grade student).
+The first-ever programming language I learned was **Lua** (in 2009 - when I was a 9th-grade student).
 And then, **PHP** (2010) 😆 😂

 ## STACK / Technies